 The Counter Fraud and Anti-Bribery Policy applies to all individuals working at all levels and grades, including all academic staff, senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), governors, consultants, contractors, trainees, seconded staff, casual associated staff and agency staff, volunteers, interns, agents, or any other person acting on behalf of our University, including agents or third-party representatives, which sometimes includes students.
 The Policy should be read in conjunction with our Whistleblowing (Public Interest Disclosure) Complaints Procedure, a link to which is given on this page.

 More information can be accessed at the Counter Fraud and Anti-Bribery webpage

 This Procedure provides for investigation and, where appropriate, action in respect of 'whistleblowing' disclosures.

 The Audit Committee advises the Board of Governors on the annual financial statements and monitors the performance and effectiveness of the internal and external auditors.
 More information can be accessed at the Audit Committee webpage.

 The prime responsibility of Internal Audit is to provide the Board of Governors, the Vice Chancellor and other University managers with assurance on the adequacy and effectiveness of risk management, control and governance arrangements.
-More information can be accessed on the Internal Audit Procedures (staff webpage) .
+More information can be found in Financial Regulations

 The University must comply with specific duties as described by the Home Office in its Tier 4 policy guidance for sponsors.
 To retain its Tier 4 Sponsor status these compliance duties include keeping certain records and reporting changes in a student’s circumstances in accordance with Appendix D of the Points Based System: Guidance for Sponsors.
 More information can be accessed at the Tier 4 webpage (staff webpage).